Skip to content

 (1) Merry Christmas, in Cornish

-(2)The birthday celebration for the Prophet Mohammed, 24 December, and it’s rare for it to fall so close to Christmas.
+(2)The birthday celebration for the Prophet Mohammed, are on 24 December this year, and it’s rare for it to fall so close to Christmas.

 (3) 21 December